ssatriya/x-clone/README.md

 - [ ] Add upload and display video & gif functionality.
 - [ ] Implement S3 as media storage (currently using [uploadthing](https://uploadthing.com/)).
 - [ ] Implement unit and integration testing (as part of my learning).
+- [ ] Change lightbox page using modal (currently using Nextjs intercepting routes).

+## Knwon Bug 🐞

+- Infinite loop when clicking on Home at sidebar (need refresh go back to normal)

 ## Getting Started 🚀